 At 10:30 PM the MRI was attempted, but the patient was unable to cooperate and the study was nondiagnostic.
 Hospitalist D called the neurologist but spoke with the on-call physician, who said a repeat MRI could wait until morning.

-On the morning of May 15, an MRI showed discitis with osteomyelitis at T7-8, with an epidural abscess compressing the spinal cord.
+On May 15 the MRI was performed in the morning and showed discitis with osteomyelitis at T7–8, with an epidural abscess compressing the spinal cord.
 The patient was taken to surgery for spinal decompression and fusion.
 After a lengthy rehabilitation, she remained paraplegic with bowel and urinary incontinence.

 What Is the Standard of Care?